Welsh Pancakes (Crempogau) for St David’s Day

-So rather than sprinkling our crempog with sugar, I made a leek and mushroom chocolate sauce instead.
-I had a brand new frying pan and spatula to use for the occasion provided by Sainsbury’s, so was looking forward to seeing how all this turned out.
+So, rather than sprinkling our crempog with sugar, I made a leek and mushroom chocolate sauce instead.
+I had a brand new frying pan and spatula to use for the occasion which was provided by Sainsbury’s.
+So I was looking forward to seeing how all this turned out.

 - 125 g wholemeal spelt

 - 200 ml sour milk (can substitute buttermilk or kefir)

 - 1 tbsp olive oil

 - 1 leek - finely sliced